Samizo-AITL/Samizo-AITL.github.io/about/career-summary/en/index.md

 ### 💾 Semiconductor Device Development (1997–2006)
 - Process integration for logic, memory, and high-voltage CMOS
   in the 0.35–0.18 µm technology generations
-- DRAM and VSRAM mass production ramp-up, yield improvement, and failure analysis
+- DRAM and PSRAM mass production ramp-up, yield improvement, and failure analysis
 - Development and practical deployment of high-voltage mixed CMOS
   for a-TFT driver IC applications